How to Sell a Business – the Story Your Buyers Need to Hear

 When you can show them the marketing you’ve used that has worked, you will be able to seal the deal.
 Have data metrics showing how well your marketing has worked to do things like: Attract and retain new customers, raise your average transaction size, grow your revenue with regard to each product and service.

-The more systematized your marketing, the more replicable.
+One of the best secrets for how to sell a business is to make your marketing systematized and replicable.
 Your buyer won’t have to start from square one.
 This is one item your business sale team can help you with to better position your business with the highest possible value.

 Some aspects of your marketing you’ll want to communicate about include: